CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 	-s config.clientId={GITHUB_APP_CLIENT_ID} \
 	-s config.clientSecret={GITHUB_APP_CLIENT_SECRET}
 ```
-> Registers a GitHub identity provider credentials.
+> Registers GitHub identity provider credentials.
 See [keycloak-config-docker.sh](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/keycloak-config-docker.sh) and [keycloak-config-minikube.sh](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/keycloak-config-minikube.sh) for for the complete configuration.
 Since we are using GitHub as one of the identity providers for our application, we also need to create a GitHub App on GitHub's server to obtain the client ID and client secret necessary for OAuth2 authentication.
 Follow the instruction [here](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/9e350f824ddba65cf9cc9bacd60978ccbba040e9/README.md?plain=1#L221) for GitHub App registration.

 Now that we have configured the gateway server and Keycloak server, it's time to follow and understand the journey of OAuth2 authentication flow with Keycloak as a identity brocker.